renyming/SOEN691_BIG_DATA/README.md

 #### 3. Run ```python3 mcnnevl.py``` after “monitor.py” has processed all partitions in the stream.

 Performances (accuracy, precision, recall, f1-score) and plots (prequential error) will be generated as shown in section III.
 Results  2.
 MC-NN.

+To obtain the prequential error graphs, "mcnn_prequential_error.csv" will be generated automatically during the streaming, run "mcnn_prequential_error_plot_" function will help to generate the graph, in addition, to compare the prequential errors with different parameter, using "mcnn_prequential_error_multi_plot" function with file name "theta = 2.csv" and 'theta = 10.csv' by default and can be modified by the users' needs.